Dary1/ArchaelundDataModFramework/docs/readme.md

    - Run the game once to initialize BepInEx

 2. **Install the Framework**:
-   - Download the latest release from the [Releases page](../../releases)
+   - Download this repository from code -> download zip
-   - Extract `ArchaelundDataModFramework.dll` to `BepInEx/plugins/ArchaelundDataModFramework`
+   - Place ArchaelundDataModFramework under `BepInEx/plugins`
    - Launch Archaelund to verify installation

 3. **Install Data Mods**: